mwaddoups/mountains/frontend/src/components/events/templates/SummerWeekend.md

 [Describe in one or two sentences what the weekend trip is]

-**To confirm your place on the trip you will need to join this event and transfer the trip cost to the club bank account.
-The details for this are in the text below.**
+**To confirm your place on the trip you will need to join this event and pay for the trip via card payment ASAP.
+You will be prompted on signup, or there is a payment button on the event.**

 [Include any other headline info (e.g. does the hut permit dogs? are there waiting list options?)]